rolisanchez/rolisanchez/README.md

 - 😄 Pronouns: He/Him

-I am Victor Sanchez, a Software Engineer with experience in iOS Development and Full Stack development with React.
-I also have experience with Serverless technologies such as AWS Amplify and Firebase.
-I also dabble with mockups using Adobe XD and Balsamiq.
-I graduated with a B.Sc. in Control and Automation Engineering at the Federal University of Santa Catarina (UFSC) in Florianópolis, Brazil.
-I received my M.Sc. in Systems and Applications at National Tsing Hua University in Hsinchu, Taiwan.
+I am Victor Sanchez, a Software Engineer with experience in Full Stack development with React, Mobile Development with React Native and iOS Development.
+I have experience with Serverless technologies such as AWS Amplify and dabble with mockups using Adobe XD and Balsamiq.
+I received my M.Sc. in Systems and Applications at National Tsing Hua University in Hsinchu, Taiwan, and graduated with a B.Sc. in Control and Automation Engineering at the Federal University of Santa Catarina (UFSC) in Florianópolis, Brazil.

 Visit my [Medium](https://medium.com/@vrsanchezj "Victor R. Sanchez Jara's Medium").